collapsed-stacks/startups/questions/291/when-is-the-appropriate-time-in-a-small-business-s-lifecycle-to-start-hiring-on.md

 - posted by: [sendbits](https://stackexchange.com/users/311929/sendbits) on 2014-08-19
 - score: 3

-<p>My standard rule on team expansion is based on when the lack of expansion is causing us to lose customers or preventing us from acquiring new customers.</p>
+My standard rule on team expansion is based on when the lack of expansion is causing us to lose customers or preventing us from acquiring new customers.

-<p>That guideline can have multiple interpretations.
+That guideline can have multiple interpretations.
 For instance, if you can't develop a critical feature that's preventing you from gaining new customers, perhaps you should temporarily contract a developer.
-Similarly, if you lack the sales force to actively close deals, that's another good application of the rule.</p>
+Similarly, if you lack the sales force to actively close deals, that's another good application of the rule.

-<p>Bottom line, determine what growth rate makes sense for your company and hire to meet that growth rate.
-Also, always have enough staff to sustain a vibrant R&amp;D program.</p>
+Bottom line, determine what growth rate makes sense for your company and hire to meet that growth rate.
+Also, always have enough staff to sustain a vibrant R&D program.

 ## Answer 3916